 VB-111 is given through a simple IV infusion once every two months.
-So far, VB-111 showed activity in three Phase 2 studies – in rGBM, Ovarian cancer and Thyroid cancer.
+So far, VB-111 showed activity in three Phase 2 studies – in rGBM, Ovarian cancer and Thyroid cancer, but it did not meet its primary endpoint of OS in a Phase 3 for rGBM.
+VB-111 is currently being studied in a Phase 3 trial for ovarian cancer.
 VB-111 was well-tolerated in over 300 cancer patients.
 It has potential for combination therapy with other drugs.

 We have obtained Fast Track designation for VB-111 in the United States for prolongation of survival in patients with glioblastoma that has recurred following a treatment with standard chemotherapy and radiation.
 We have also received Orphan Drug designation in both the United States and Europe.
+VB-111 also has received an Orphan Designation for the treatment of ovarian cancer by the European Medicines Agency (EMA).
 VB-111 is an investigational product.

 Clinical Trials Status:

 GBM: VBL’s pivotal Phase 3 GLOBE study in rGBM, comparing VB-111 in combination with Avastin to Avastin alone, enrolled 256 patients and was conducted in the US, Canada and Israel.
 The study did not meet its primary endpoint of Overall Survival in rGBM.